andey-robins/saga/paper/main.typ

     caption: [A diagram which presents the mapping of information through associated domains.
 A boolean formula is mapped to a boolean logical circuit, to a DAG, and finally to a memory execution sequence.]
 ) <mapping-spaces>

 Formally, the interdependence between computational nodes in the execution graph is a directed acyclic graph (DAG) in which the children of a vertex must not be executed until that vertex is executed.
-Thus, for any vertex, it can be viewed as both the root of
+Thus, for any vertex, it can be viewed as both the root of a tree which has yet to have any nodes processed and a leaf on the tree of elements which have been processed.
+More discussion of this is presented alongside @triangular-family.
+This cut set, between the processed and unprocessed elements, is intrinsically linked to the memory footprint of the sequence, and is sorted by the evolutionary algorithm proposed in this work.

-// TODO: Formally define dependent/dependance in this context

 == Cost Metric <score-metric>